What If You Get in an Accident With an Uninsured Driver in South Carolina?

 If you navigate it on your own, it is crucial that you remember that an insurance claim is a fundamentally adversarial process.
 “Keep in mind the insurance adjuster works for the insurance company, so they aren’t necessarily telling you everything you need to know when it comes to negotiating a settlement on a claim.
 They might not offer fair value because their objective is to save money for their employer,” Lynn adds.

-If you are involved in a crash with an uninsured driver, you need to be sure to obtain as much information about the accident as you possibly can.
-This includes the driver’s name, their vehicle information, photographs, and contact information for any eyewitnesses.
+If you are involved in a crash with an uninsured driver, you need to obtain as much information about the accident as you can.
+This includes the driver’s name, vehicle information, photographs, and contact information for any eyewitnesses.

-Calling police when an accident occurs—even if it seems minor—is always advisable, but it’s especially true in accidents involving an uninsured driver because the officer can note it in their official report.
+Calling the police when an accident occurs, even if it seems minor, is always advisable.
+This is especially true in accidents involving an uninsured driver because the officer can note it in their official report.
 Lynn also advises clients to seek out a copy of the collision report after the fact.

 For more information on this area of law, see our overviews of personal injury, trucking accidents, and motor vehicle accidents.
 An experienced personal injury lawyer can help you through the process.